ntamvl/homebridge-http/README.md

+# Homebridge HTTP
+This repo was folked from https://github.com/rudders/homebridge-http

-# Seeking New Maintainers
+## Seeking New Maintainers

 As I have commitments that don't allow me to progress this module I'm actively seeking contributors to this repo to maintain it.

 Please let me know if you're interested.

-# homebridge-http
+## homebridge-http

 Supports https devices on the HomeBridge Platform and provides a readable callback for getting the "On" and brightness level characteristics to Homekit.

-# Installation
+## Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install homebridge-http using: npm install -g homebridge-http
+2. Install homebridge-http using: npm install -g ntamvl/homebridge-http
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

-# Configuration
+## Configuration

 This module has recently been updated to support an additional method to read the power state of the device and the brightness level.
 Specify the `status_url` in your config.json that returns the status of the device as an integer (0 = off, 1 = on).

 In the latest version you can use custom status responses beyond 0 and 1